MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 To see the specific recommendations for each configuration level and the minimum apps that must be protected, review [Data protection framework using app protection policies](app-protection-framework.md).

-Regardless of whether the device is enrolled in an MDM solution, an Intune app protection policy needs to be created for both iOS and Android apps, using the steps in [How to create and assign app protection policies](app-protection-policies.md).
+Regardless of whether the device is enrolled in an unified endpoint management (UEM) solution, an Intune app protection policy needs to be created for both iOS and Android apps, using the steps in [How to create and assign app protection policies](app-protection-policies.md).
 These policies, at a minimum, must meet the following conditions:

 1. They include all Microsoft mobile applications, such as Outlook, OneDrive, Office, or Teams, as this will ensure that users can access and manipulate work or school data within any Microsoft app in a secure fashion.